bobbicodes/mecca/README.md

     d3 square eighth
     ds3 square eighth

-As you might expect, each line is a note and its octave ("s" stands for sharp, "r" stands for rest) followed by its synth type (tri=triangle wave, square=square wave), followed by its length (eighth, etrip, quarter, qtrip, half).
+As you might expect, each line is a note and its octave (**"s" stands for sharp**, "r" for rest) followed by its synth type (tri=triangle wave, square=square wave), followed by its length (eighth, etrip, quarter, qtrip, half).
 One file is used per instrument.
 You'll likely find that by copy/pasting sections it is possible to build songs extremely quickly.

-# TODO

-Move the UI into C with ncurses and add support for mouse, arrow and function keys.
-Represent the song's structure as a grid with notes as squares that can be toggled on and off.

 ## LICENSE